 Having an identity beyond their form allows the girls to develop strong rapports with those in other year group.
 During regular House events, assemblies and activities, the girls are supported in how to communicate effectively with one another by sharing their own ideas and respecting those of others.
 As well as promoting a sense of healthy competition and team spirit, the House system presents several opportunities for the girls to represent their House during House events and to take on new roles of responsibilities.

 The older girls thoroughly enjoy developing their leadership skills and setting an example to the younger ones who look up to their peers.

 The girls also spend time reflecting upon key values promoted within the school and are constantly striving to consider how to be their ‘best selves’ and how to demonstrate ‘responsibility, resilience and resourcefulness’ when participating in House events.
 The House system looks at the ‘whole individual’ and has a significant impact upon the intellectual, social and emotional development of each child during their school life at St Hilda’s.

 The three Houses are named Attlee (green) Herkomer (blue) and Whitby (red) and all have a connection to the history of the school, thus linking the girls to the traditional heritage of St Hilda’s and building an early sense of historical perspective:

-The wartime Prime Minister Clement Attlee attended St Hilda’s Kindergarten.
+Members of the wartime Prime Minister Clement Attlee's family attended St Hilda’s Kindergarten.
 His aunt was a teacher at St Hilda’s and his nieces also went on to attend.
 His grandson, Lord Attlee, still has close links with the school and visits from time to time.